itsbanjo/ruby-prometheus-app/README.md

 ## Components

-### Ruby Application
+### Ruby Application (app.rb)

-- Located in `app.rb`
-- Exposes a `/metrics` endpoint for Prometheus
-- Simulates sales with the `/make_sale` endpoint
+- Simulates an online store with a `/make_sale` endpoint
+- Exposes Prometheus metrics at `/metrics`
+- Integrates with Elastic APM for performance monitoring
+- Uses Redis for tail-based sampling of APM transactions
+- Includes a `/test_error` endpoint to simulate application errors

 ### Prometheus

 - Scrapes metrics from the Ruby application
-- Configuration in `prometheus.yml`
+- Configured in `prometheus.yml`
 - Accessible at `http://localhost:9090`

-### Elastic Agent
+### Elastic APM

-- Managed by Fleet
-- Collects metrics from the Ruby application
+- Monitors application performance
 - Sends data to Elastic Cloud
+- Custom instrumentation for Redis operations

+### Redis

+- Used for tail-based sampling of APM transactions
+- Stores transaction metadata for sampling decisions

 ## Elastic Cloud Setup